StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-functions/about-functions.md

 # About Functions

 A function in TheHive is a custom JavaScript code block that runs within the platform.
-It accepts inputs from external sources, processes data, and interacts with TheHive's APIs to integrate external applications into its workflow.
+It accepts inputs from external sources, processes data, and interacts with TheHive's API to integrate external applications into its workflow.

 For example, you can use a function to create alerts within TheHive without requiring an additional Python service for data conversion.

 !!! note "Available from version 5.1"
-    Functions are supported in TheHive starting from version 5.1.
+    TheHive supports functions starting from version 5.1.

 !!! info "Contribute!"
     All function use cases are available in [a dedicated GitHub repository]().
 You can contribute by sharing functions you’ve written.